-I love south east asian salads.
+I love southeast asian salads.
 They are a feast for your eyes and your taste buds.
-The range of flavours is diverse and so hard to get right sometimes.
-The pay off is worth it though and this particular dish is no exception.
-It is now a family favourite and lends itself well to any communal meal.
+The range of flavours is so diverse, you will never get bored of them.

 - Make the Nam jim dressing